-The XML Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the KXML library.
+The XML Module must be added to the module.ivy of the MicroEJ Application project to use the KXML library.

 '''

 <dependency org="org.kxml2" name="kxml2" rev="2.3.2"/>

 '''

 Example Of Use

 An example is available at https://github.com/MicroEJ/Example-XML.
 It presents how to use XML data exchange for your MicroEJ Application.
 It also details how to use the KXmlParser.module.